gmrvvis/ReMoToo/README.md

 ## Introduction

-ReMoToo is a system service that is able to stream the desktop to web remote clients, making possible to have interactive sessions over remote high performance systems or even regular systems through a simple web browser.
+ReMoToo is a system service that is able to stream the desktop to web remote clients, making it possible to have interactive sessions over remote high performance systems or even regular systems through a standard web browser.

-The high quality visualization and low latency are key aspects of this tool, to get that, ReMoToo uses video compression technology on the server side and then sends the generated video stream to the client in a transparent and easy way.
+The key aspects of ReMoToo are the high quality visualization it provides as well as its low latency.
+To achieve it, ReMoToo uses video compression on the server side and sends the generated video stream to the client in a transparent and easy way.

-On the server side, several ReMoToo instances are managed by the ReMoLON system service.
-This service is in charge of the initiation, control and stop of ReMoToo visualization streamed to the final web clients.
+On the server side, several ReMoToo instances are managed by another service called ReMoLON.
+This service is in charge of the initiation, control and stop of ReMoToo visualization streams.

 The ReMoLON system service is connected through the ReMoLON_FrontEnd, a simple web server running on the login node/s.
 This FrontEnd is in charge of the user